-What is ROI Calculator?
+What is this calculator?

 Return on investment, usually shortened to ROI, compares the net gain from an activity with the amount invested in that activity.
 An ecommerce owner might use it for a new product order, packaging equipment, a subscription that saves labor, a website redesign, or a broader promotion where the relevant return can be estimated.